-On average, listings lease in the $30's per square foot per year.
-The Lake Arbor submarket is seeing a an increase in rates.
-In the last 3 months, the median rate went up $1 per sqft per year.
-That's a 4% rise in rent.
+Most listings are in the $20's per square foot per year.
+The Lake Arbor submarket is going through a decrease in rates.
+In the last 3 months, the median rate decreased $3 per sqft per year.
+That's a 8% decrease in rent.

-Compared to the rest of the Washington D.C. market, the Lake Arbor submarket has more expensive rates, and you'll have to negotiate above asking rent to be in this hot region.
+Compared to the rest of the Washington D.C. market, the Lake Arbor region has less expensive rates, so you should have no trouble finding a great deal in this undervalued submarket.

-In the last 90 days, 27 listings have been posted online, which means new availabilities are probably leasing quickly.
+In the last 90 days, 13 listings have been listed, which means office spaces most likley are leasing quickly.
 You'll want to be prepared to make an offer immediately.
 There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 1,630 sqft.
-Most buildings in this market are close to 2 stories.
+Even though the median size is 3,270 sqft, there are still 0 office spaces below 2,000 sqft.
+Most properties in this area are approximately 2 floors.
 Most buildings in this area were built in 1987 and are Class A.